sterlzbd/roda/README.md

 Roda
 ====

-Roda is a routing tree web framework, inspired by Cuba and Sinatra.
+Roda is a routing tree web framework.

 Installation
 ------------